michaelrsweet/moauth/DOCUMENTATION.md

 LogFile /var/log/moauthd.log
 ```

+If no configuration file is specified, `moauthd` will look for a "moauthd.conf"
+file in "/etc" or "/usr/local/etc".

 The following directives are currently recognized:

 - `Application`: Specifies a client ID and redirect URI pair to allow when
   authorizing.
+- `AuthService`: Specifies a PAM authorization service to use.
+The default is
+  "login".
 - `LogFile`: Specifies the file for log messages.
 The filename can be "stderr"
   to send messages to the standard error file, "syslog" to send messages to the
   syslog daemon, or "none" to disable logging.